nci/scores/README.md

 - `scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
 It primarily supports the meteorological, climatological and geoscience communities.
 In additional to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains.
 - `scores` not only includes common scores (e.g. MAE, RMSE), it includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), and statistical tests (such as the Diebold Mariano test).
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative distribution functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.
-- `scores` supports xarray datatypes for Earth system data.
-It also aims to be compatible with pandas, geopandas, pangeo and work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
+- `scores` primarily supports xarray datatypes for Earth system data allowing it to work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
+Some metrics work with pandas and we will aim to expand this capability.
 - All of the scores and metrics in this package have undergone a thorough scientific review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

 ## Contributing